 However, his attempts to re-balance public finances by curbing imports led to many job losses and the closure of businesses.

 As part of anti-corruption measures, he also ordered that the currency be replaced - the colour of the naira notes were changed - forcing all holders of old notes to exchange them at banks within a limited period.

 Prices rose while living standards fell, leading to a palace coup by Gen Ibrahim Babangida on 27 August 1985.
 Mr Buhari was imprisoned for 40 months.

-Mr Babangida, who still retains an active role in Nigeria's politics wanted to speed up the restoration of civilian rule, which Mr Buhari did not see as a priority.
+Mr Babangida wanted to speed up the restoration of civilian rule, which Mr Buhari did not see as a priority.'Up to the people'